 Drug manufacturers are required to stamp an expiration date on their products.
 On over-the-counter (OTC) medicines, the expiration date is often printed on the label or carton under "EXP" (see photo) or stamped without ink into the bottom of a bottle, carton, or the crimp of a tube.

-However, it is still advisable to replace medicines that have expired years ago with a new supply to be sure you are using the most up-to-date product with the most up-to-date instructions for use.
+Replace expired medications to be sure you are using the most up-to-date product with the most up-to-date instructions for use.
 Since you last purchased the product, new dosing instructions or warnings may be advised; the strength may have changed to reduce the risk of errors; a new dosing device may be available to help measure doses more accurately; the product may be packaged in a new container more child-resistant than an older version of the drug; and so on.
-So, clean out your medicine supplies regularly, and replace any medicines that are more than a year or two beyond its expiration date.
+So, clean out your medicine supplies regularly, and replace any medicines that are expired.